 Of course, only you can decide if it’s worth allowing pets in your rental property.
 If you don't want pets in your rental home, be sure to state this clearly in your lease.
 But if you do rent to pet owners, it’s important to take a few steps to protect your property and understand your legal obligations.

 1) Require a pet fee.

-Whether it’s a pet deposit, non-refundable pet fees, or a monthly “pet rent,” charge a reasonable fee to repair any damages or pay for carpet or other cleaning on move out.
+Whether you call it a pet deposit, non-refundable pet fees, or a monthly “pet rent,” charge a reasonable fee to repair any damages or pay for carpet or other cleaning on move out.

 Not sure how much to charge?
 Take a look at your local rental market to see what the going rate or deposit is for pet-friendly rentals.

 2) Add wording to your lease addressing your pet requirements.

 - You may wish to approve dogs based on weight rather than breed.
 For instance, some leases allow dogs only under twenty pounds.
 You might also want to add wording for approval on a case-by-case basis if that’s what you plan to do.

 - Whether or not you require proof of spaying/neutering.

 - Require renters insurance.
 This will cover your tenants and you in the event of accident or bite.

 - Details on removal of pet waste.
-Stipulate that pet waste will be removed regularly and where it’s to be placed (i.e. outside trash bins only).
+Stipulate that pet waste will be removed regularly and where it’s to be placed (for instance, in outside trash bins only).

 - Require proof of current vaccinations and that cats and dogs are microchipped and wear tags.

 - No tethering of animals or left outside in a fenced yard in extreme temps or at night.

 - Tenants are responsible for any damages caused by pets.

-- Whether or not exotic pets are allowed.
+- Whether or not exotic pets are allowed, and what type.

 Need more help with your lease terms?
 MilitaryByOwner’s partner, US Legal Forms, has pet specific addendums for rental properties.